ms-iot/content/en-US/Docs/GotoMarket.md

 ---

 # Go to market with Windows 10 IoT Core
-In this page we will see the key items that needs to be considered in the **Go to market** process.
+On this page we will review the key items that needs to be considered in the **Go to market** process.

 ## Understand licensing requirements
 ___